d2l-ai/d2l-en/chapter_computer-vision/kaggle-dog.md

 The dataset for this competition is a subset of the ImageNet data set.
-Therefore, we can use the approach discussed in :numref:`sec_fine_tuning` to select a model pre-trained on the entire ImageNet dataset and use it to extract image features to be input in the custom small-scale output network.
-Gluon provides a wide range of pre-trained models.
-Here, we will use the pre-trained ResNet-34 model.
-Because the competition dataset is a subset of the pre-training dataset, we simply reuse the input of the pre-trained model's output layer, i.e., the extracted features.
+Therefore, we can use the approach discussed in :numref:`sec_fine_tuning` to select a model pretrained on the entire ImageNet dataset and use it to extract image features to be input in the custom small-scale output network.
+Gluon provides a wide range of pretrained models.
+Here, we will use the pretrained ResNet-34 model.
+Because the competition dataset is a subset of the pretraining dataset, we simply reuse the input of the pretrained model's output layer, i.e., the extracted features.
 Then, we can replace the original output layer with a small custom output network that can be trained, such as two fully connected layers in a series.
-Different from the experiment in :numref:`sec_fine_tuning`, here, we do not retrain the pre-trained model used for feature extraction.
+Different from the experiment in :numref:`sec_fine_tuning`, here, we do not retrain the pretrained model used for feature extraction.
 This reduces the training time and the memory required to store model parameter gradients.

 You must note that, during image augmentation, we use the mean values and standard deviations of the three RGB channels for the entire ImageNet dataset for normalization.
-This is consistent with the normalization of the pre-trained model.
+This is consistent with the normalization of the pretrained model.

 ```{.python .input}
 def get_net(devices):